optivem/atdd-accelerator-eshop/docs/index.md

 # ATDD Accelerator - Documentation

-This documentation is for the project [ATDD Accelerator](https://github.com/optivem/atdd-accelerator).
+This documentation is for the project [ATDD Accelerator eShop](https://github.com/optivem/atdd-accelerator-eshop).

 Table of Contents:
 - [System Behavior](system-behavior.md)